 How Lovely is Thy Dwelling Place

-This is a hymn praising God's dwelling (heaven) and expressing longing to be with God, based on Psalm 84.
-It is suitable for funerals or memorial services, for opening or blessing churches, and as a hymn of assurance.
+This hymn praises God's dwelling (heaven) and expresses longing to be with God.
+Based on Psalm 84 it is suitable for funerals or memorial services, for opening or blessing churches, and as a hymn of assurance.

 A hymn with this title was published, unattributed, in The Psalms of David in Meter (Edinburgh: Evan Tyler, 1650), which is usually known as The Scottish Psalter